 Our goal is to transform the code of G4Class to make it thread-safe.
 A class (or better, a method of a class) is thread-safe if more than one thread can simultaneously operate on the class data member or its methods without interfering with each other in an unpredictable way.
 For example if two threads concurrently write and read the value of the data field fValue and this data field is shared among threads, the two threads can interfere with each other if no special code to synchronize the thread is added.
-This condition is called data-race and is particular dangerous and difficult to debug.
+This condition is called data-race and is particularly dangerous and difficult to debug.

-A classical way to solve the data-race provelm is to protect the critical section of the code and the concurrent access to a shared memory location using a lock or a mutex (see section Threading model utilities and functions.
-However this technique can reduce overall performances because only one thread at a time is allowed to be executed.
-It is important to reduce at the minimum the use of locks and mutexes, especially in the event loop.
-In Geant4 we have achieved thread-safety via the use of thread local storager.
-This allow for a virtually lock-free code at the price of an increased memory footprint and a small CPU penalty.
-For an explanation of what is thread local storage several external resources exists, for a very simple introduction, but adequate for our discussion, web resources give enough details (e.g. wikipedia).
+A classical way to solve the data-race problem is to protect the critical section of the code and the concurrent access to a shared memory location using a lock or a mutex (see section Threading model utilities and functions.
+However this technique can reduce overall performance because only one thread at a time is allowed to be executed.
+It is important to reduce to a minimum the use of locks and mutexes, especially in the event loop.
+In Geant4 we have achieved thread-safety via the use of thread local storage.
+This allows for virtually lock-free code at the price of an increased memory footprint and a small CPU penalty.
+Explanations of thread-local storage are provided by several external resources.
+For a very simple introduction, but adequate for our discussion, web resources give sufficient detail (e.g. wikipedia).

-Before going into the details of how to use thread-local-storage mechanism we need to introduce some terminology.
+Before going into the details of how to use the thread-local storage mechanism we need to introduce some terminology.

-We define an instance of a variable thread-local(or thread-private) if each thread owns a copy of the variable.
-A thread-shared variable, on the contrary, is an instance of a variable that is shared among the threads (i.e. all thread have access to the same memory location holding the value of the variable).
-If we need to share the same memory location containing the value of fValue between several instances of G4Class we call the data field instance-shared otherwise (the majority of the cases) it is instance-local.
-These defintion are an over-simplification that does not take into account pointers and sharing/ownership of the pointee, however the issues that we will discuss in the following can be extended to the case of pointers and the (shared) pointee.
+We define an instance of a variable to be thread-local (or thread-private) if each thread owns a copy of the variable.
+A thread-shared variable, on the contrary, is an instance of a variable that is shared among the threads (i.e. all threads have access to the same memory location holding the value of the variable).
+If we need to share the same memory location containing the value of fValue between several instances of G4Class we call the data field instance-shared otherwise (the majority of cases) it is instance-local.
+These definitions are an over-simplification that does not take into account pointers and sharing/ownership of the pointee, however the issues that we will discuss in the following can be extended to the case of pointers and the (shared) pointee.

-It is clear that, for the case of thread-shared variables, all thread needs synchronization to avoid data-race conditions (it is worth to remind that there are no race conditions if the variable is accessed only to be read, for example in the case the variable is marked as const.
+It is clear that, for the case of thread-shared variables, all threads need synchronization to avoid data-race conditions (it is worth recalling that there are no race conditions if the variable is accessed only to be read, for example in the case that the variable is marked as const.